InfoPark Kochi: Transportation

 There are a small number of private buses which operate into the InfoPark campus from different corners of Kochi city such as Aluva, downtown Ernakulam and Thripunithura.
 Mostly private bus will not come on time and working people need to commute via Auto rickshaws or Taxis.

 A boat service runs between Vyttila Mobility Hub and Kakkanad jetty, which is located close to the InfoPark Expressway.
 This ferry covers the distance between Vyttila and Kakkanad in 20 minutes.
 KMRL operates AC low-floor feeder bus services from Kakkanad Water metro station to InfoPark.

 The Kochi Metro rail has planned its extension to Kakkanad from Kaloor Stadium.
 This extension will terminate at InfoPark with a metro station each at Phase-I and Phase-II campuses, thus giving efficient metro rail connectivity to the IT park.

-The lack of transport connectivity to Infopark at Kakkanad is a big hurdle for the 30,000 workforces.
-At a workshop on ‘Connecting the Dots on Public Transport’, recently organized by CPPR and WTC, Kochi has come up with a slew of proposals to develop public transport in the area.
-These, include re-routing of buses or providing additional bus services to the area, introducing modern transportation infrastructure such as demand-based bus systems and improving existing water and road connectivity to the area.
+The lack of transport connectivity to Infopark at Kakkanad is a major hurdle for the 30,000-strong workforce.
+At a workshop on 'Connecting the Dots on Public Transport', recently organized by the Centre for Public Policy Research (CPPR) and World Trade Center (WTC) Kochi, several proposals were made to develop public transport in the area.
+These include re-routing of buses or providing additional bus services, introducing modern transportation infrastructure such as demand-based bus systems, and improving existing water and road connectivity to the area.